BAndresen/TOJA/README.md

   + `venv\Scripts\activate`
   + `pip install -r requirements.txt`

 7. Open Toja application using the terminal.
-While in TOJA directory use command `python toja/toja_app.py`
+While in TOJA directory use command `python toja`
   + *If using a virtual environment you need to activate each time* `venv\Scripts\activate`